marenha/doppler_wind_lidar_toolbox/README.md

 - `plot_vad.py`: time-height diagrams of horizontal wind.

 ## SL_scanfiles
-Writing .txt files which can be used in the StreamLine software to perform different scan pattern and scan scenarios
+Writing .txt files which can be used in the StreamLine (SL) software to perform different scan pattern and scan scenarios

-### `write_scan_file.py`
-Creating scan files for various scan pattern like RHI and PPI scans.
+- `write_scan_file.py`: creating scan files for various scan pattern like RHI and PPI scans.

-- `write_dss_example.py`: write a daily scan schedule for StreamLine software
--
-- `write_dss_example.py`: write daily scan scedule (dss) for example scan secanio
+- `write_dss_example.py`: write daily scan scedule (dss) for example scan secanio.